BayajidAlam/clena-frontend/README.md

 ## Documentation

-CLENA is Cleaning service provider and content management application
+CLENA is Cleaning service provider and content management application, I am working this application continuously.
+My plan to convert this to a microservice application.
+Where i will add a server(apigateway) and another server for real-time chating(Web socket) and video calling(WebRTC) with sellere and client.

 ## 🔗 Links